 - Nam prik (Thai relishes), as an accompaniment with other vegetables and herbs

-This is a milder variety with jagged green leaves and has a peppery flavour with a grassy clove like undertone.
-This is a key ingredient in pad kaprow, which translates literally to fried holy basil.
+This is a variety with jagged green leaves and has a peppery flavour with a grassy clove like undertone.
+Holy basil is a key ingredient in pad kaprow, which translates literally to fried holy basil.
 Always enquire at Thai restaurants when ordering this dish to see that they don't use Thai basil – this is a good way to judge the reliability of the rest of a menu!

 Some Thai dishes that utilise holy basil